M.A. Students

 Emily Meade

 Emily Meade is a writer from Christiansburg, Virginia.
 She received her B.S. in English (concentration in professional and technical writing) from Radford University and a publishing certificate from New York University in 2022.
-Emily currently works as a full time Technical Content Specialist in the College of Liberal Arts and Human Sciences at Virginia Tech.
+Emily currently works full time as the Assistant Director of Marketing and Communications for the College of Liberal Arts and Human Sciences at Virginia Tech.
 When she isn’t freelance writing and reading books, she enjoys spending time with her golden retriever puppy, Mr. Darcy.

 Deirdre Price